Engineering & Technology

 • PreReq: Electronics 1

 The second in a sequence of courses that prepares individuals with a lab-based, hands-on curriculum combining electrical, mechanical and engineering principles.
 Students will learn to design, build, program, and control robotic devices.
-A rigorous study and application of electrical concepts will include: sources of energy, electrical safety, use and identification of basic electronic components, sensors and actuators.
-Engineering concepts will include: mechanical design, prototype development, design testing, programming, and proper engineer documentation.
+Development of electronic systems - Instruction includes: